FQ Circini: An Ordinary Nova with a High-mass B1 V(n)(e) Companion Whose Decretion Disk Transfers Mass to the White Dwarf via Roche-Lobe Overflow: Supernova Progenitor?

+So the mass-budget requires the original mass of the primary to be $>$7.7$^{+0.1}_{-0.2}$ $M_{\odot}$ and that the FQ Cir WD must be an ONe WD.
+There is no possibility that the primary was originally less-massive than 6.7 $M_{\odot}$, so there is no possibility that the WD could have a carbon content adequate to make a normal SNIa.
+The final conclusion is that FQ Cir cannot ever become a Type Ia supernova.

 The case for M31N 2017-01e (Chamoli et al. 2025) is closely similar to the case for FQ Cir.
-The WD mass is close to 1.37 $M_{\odot}$, instead of 1.25 $M_{\odot}$.
-The companion is an early B star, well, actually an early Be star.
-The absolute magnitude of the companion is $-$4.2, pointing to a B0 star.
-The colors point to a spectral class earlier than B5.
-The SED fits show temperatures from 26,000--31,000 K, which points to a companion somewhat more massive than in FQ Cir.
-With this, the mass-budget argument that FQ Cir cannot have its primary as a CO WD is in full force for M31N 2017-01e.
-We take this as proof that M31N 2017-01e has an ONe WD, and cannot become a Type Ia supernova.
+One way is to see the model of Marino et al. (2025) for a similar system, with the original mass of the primary being 8 $M_{\odot}$, ending as a 1.23 $M_{\odot}$ ONe WD.
+For the case of the M31 RRN specifically, the default scenario is original stellar masses of 9.0 and 8.0 $M_{\odot}$, ending with a 1.37 $M_{\odot}$ ONe WD.
+(With a recurrence timescale of 2.5 years, the WD mass must be close to 1.37 $M_{\odot}$.)
+The companion is an early B star, more specifically, an early Be star.
+The absolute magnitude of the companion is $-$4.2, pointing to a O9 star (Gray \& Corbelly, 2009, Appendix Table B.1).
+The SED fits show temperatures from 26,000--31,000 K, which points to a companion from O9.7 to B0.6 (Gray \& Corbally 2009, Appendix Table B.3).
+These spectral classifications point to a companion mass from 15--20 $M_{\odot}$ (Cox 2000, Table 15.8).
+For the mass-budget analysis, with a minimal 15 $M_{\odot}$ companion, the minimal lost mass of 0.4 $M_{\odot}$, and a minimal primary-secondary mass-difference (to account for the companion still being on the main sequence) of 1.0 $M_{\odot}$, then makes $M_{\rm prim}$=8.9 $M_{\odot}$.
+With these pushed values, M31N 2017-01e must now have an ONe WD.
+Taking the {\it unreasonable} extremes of $M_{\rm lost}$=0 and the primary-secondary mass-difference to be zero, we see that the original mass of the primary must be $\geq$8.2 $M_{\odot}$.
+With this, the mass-budget proves that M31N 2017-01e has an ONe WD, and cannot become a Type Ia supernova.